Slow-Cooked Beef Ragu with Pappardelle Pasta

 Can I freeze leftover beef ragu?

-Absolutely.
-Beef ragu freezes exceptionally well for up to 3 months.
-Let it cool completely, then store in airtight containers.
-The flavors actually deepen during freezing.
-Thaw overnight in the refrigerator and reheat gently on the stovetop with a splash of water.
+Beef ragu freezes exceptionally well for up to three months in airtight containers.
+The flavors actually deepen after a few days frozen, making it a perfect make-ahead dinner.
+Thaw overnight in the fridge and reheat gently on the stovetop with a splash of water.
+It tastes even better the second time around.

 Why should I finish the pasta in the sauce?